Cutaneous squamous-cell carcinoma

-Decreasing exposure to ultraviolet radiation and the use of sunscreen appear to be effective methods of preventing cutaneous squamous-cell carcinoma.
-Treatment is typically by surgical removal.
-This can be by simple excision if the cancer is small otherwise Mohs surgery is generally recommended.
-Other options may include application of cold and radiation therapy.
-In the cases in which distant spread has occurred chemotherapy or biologic therapy may be used.
+Preventive measures against cSCC include minimizing exposure to ultraviolet radiation and the use of sunscreen.
+Surgical removal is the typical treatment method, employing simple excision for minor cases or Mohs surgery for more extensive instances.
+Other options include cryotherapy and radiation therapy.
+For cases with distant metastasis, chemotherapy or biologic therapy may be employed.

-As of 2015, about 2.2 million people have cSCC at any given time.
-It makes up about 20% of all skin cancer cases.
-About 12% of males and 7% of females in the United States developed cSCC at some point in time.
-While prognosis is usually good, if distant spread occurs five-year survival is ~34%.
-In 2015 it resulted in about 51,900 deaths globally.
-The usual age at diagnosis is around 66.
-Following the successful treatment of one case of cSCC people are at high risk of developing further cases.
+As of 2015, approximately 2.2 million individuals globally were living with cSCC at any given time, constituting about 20% of all skin cancer cases.
+In the United States, approximately 12% of males and 7% of females are diagnosed with cSCC at some point in their lives.
+While prognosis remains favorable in the absence of metastasis, upon distant spread the five-year survival rate is markedly reduced to ~34%.
+In 2015, global deaths attributed to cSCC numbered around 52,000.
+The average age at diagnosis is approximately 66 years.
+Following successful treatment of an initial cSCC lesion, there is a substantial risk of developing subsequent lesions.

 Signs and symptoms

-SCC of the skin begins as a small nodule and as it enlarges the center becomes necrotic and sloughs and the nodule turns into an ulcer, and generally are developed from an actinic keratosis.
+SCC of the skin begins as a small nodule, and as it enlarges, the center becomes necrotic and sloughs, and the nodule turns into an ulcer, generally developing from an actinic keratosis.
 Once keratinocytes begin to grow uncontrollably, they have the potential to become cancerous and produce cutaneous squamous-cell carcinoma.